 Stress tends to make muscles tense, which often leads to migraines and headaches.
 Apart from treating the headache, focus on headache-proofing your diet and lifestyle in general.

 When under extreme stress, the neurotransmitters are unable to function.
 This is why we often fail to think straight or act immediately when under pressure.
 While it’s tough to limit stress in our hectic lives, some experts recommend trying meditation to reduce stress, among other solutions.

 It’s about time people started taking out their work & personal anger on the tresses.
 Stress effects are known to trigger a condition called trichotillomania, which is a unique condition where people tend to pull their hair from the scalp.

 Under stress, the liver produces a lot of glucose in order to boost energy in the body.
 If the body continues to produce a lot of sugar due to constant stress, it might even result in the person developing type-2 diabetes.
-In most common cases, stress causes diarrhea.
+In most common cases, stress causes diarrhoea.

 When stressed, the human body tends to produce hormones that increase muscle tension and pain sensitivity.
 Your jaws begin to feel tender and tight, you face acute pain in the back, you start to experience abdominal cramps & your neck starts to feel heavy.
 When stress takes over, immediately relive yourself with sleep, meditation and exercise.

 If all these above-mentioned stress effects persist for a longer duration, make sure to consult a doctor.
 Severe stresses sometimes require to be treated by medicines.
 Also, this might be a result of medical conditions that are beyond stress.
-About 43% of adults suffer from adverse effects of stress, it time to take better care of themselves & be stress-free.
+About 43% of adults suffer from the adverse effects of stress, it is time to take better care of themselves & be stress-free.